 “They had to hose everything down because at that point there was still a real concern.
 There were huge pallets of where each team had stuff to come in,” said Nichols.

 Mailroom employees had to wipe down everything that came in.
 One player ordered a pinball machine.
 Another wanted a refrigerator with a freezer and a water maker.
 Someone had a couch delivered.
 Those things were sourced and vetted like global leaders were making an appearance and items needed security clearance.
+You can visit this tamilarasan to get the latest news and also find out the world update breaking news of all time on mxtube This is filmlinks4u the best web portal for you where you can get all types of news.

 Despite the inconvenience of being in the bubble, the experience was a once in a lifetime opportunity.
 Nichols made the most of it, even finding time to play UNO with the Antetokounmpo brothers.